julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 layout: single
 title: "7 Witchy Herbs from Around the World"
 excerpt: "From Balkan graves to Amazonian rituals, these seven herbs are anything but ornamental.
 They’ve protected the dying, summoned ancestors, painted warriors, and guided dreams.
 This is witchcraft rooted in survival."
-author: wildwitchyherbs
+author: Wild Witch Herbs
 categories:
-  - Herbal Witchcraft
-  - Folklore
+  - herbal-magic
-  - Herbalism
+  - folklore-ancestral
 tags:
   - witchy herbs
   - folk magic